na-na-hi/renget/archive/lcbguide.md

 Currently every two weeks.
 Patch notes on Monday at roughly 5am EST. Maintenance on Wednesday at 9pm EST and ends at 11pm EST. New banners every 2 weeks and they are announced/previewed on Fridays.
 Skills for announced IDs/E.G.O are posted with the patch notes the following Monday before the banner is added after maintenance.
 Keep in mind that Korea is a day ahead for most of you.

 **14. Can I change my loading screen?**
 Yes.
 Your loading screen comes from the last story node's CG you played.
-Reply the node from start to finish to change it.
-Only do this once you've finished all the story content, obviously.
+Replay the node from start to finish to change it.
+Only do this once you've finished all the story content for the time being, obviously.

 ## Rerolling
 **1. Do I need to reroll?**